Understanding distress – an uncomfortable but necessary part of change.

 Any advice on how to cope with distress?

 There are a few ways we can learn to cope with the distress that comes with change.

 Firstly, avoid avoiding it!
-Yes, that means be open to feeling distress.
+Yes, that means being open to feeling distressed.
 The longer we avoid the distress, the longer it will take to achieve change.
 In other words, we first need to simply accept distress as a feeling that will be a part of our mental health journey.